Getting started with MultilingualPress 3

 Finally, in case we deal with Variable Product, it is possible to copy all related data by selecting the Attribute and Variations checkboxes.

-After examination of the specific options related to each product type, we are now going to take a look to the common Options shared across several product types.
+After examination of the specific options related to each product type, we are now going to take a look at the common Options shared across several product types.

 Here below the list of common options:

 - Product Type: by selecting the Product Type checkbox it is possible to change the related remote language site product type

 - SKU: use this field in the Inventory area to copy SKU to the related language site product